 November 7, 2022 ~ Country singer, guitarist, fiddler Jeff Cook, full name Jeffrey Alan Cook, passed away in Destin, Florida, USA ~ Co-founded Wildcountry in 1972 with his cousins Randy Owen and Teddy Gentry.
 The band would become better known after changing its name to Alabama in 1977 and regularly top the country charts, mostly in the 1980s, with songs such as Love In The First Degree, Mountain Music, Dixieland Delight, and others ~ Cook was born in 1949

-November 7, 2021 ~ Soukous guitarist Bopol Mansiamina passed away in Paris, France ~ Actively recording since the late 1960s.
-Best known internationally for his work in the 1980s and early 1990s, both as a solo artist and as member of supergroup Les Quatre Etoiles.
-Has also worked with the Orchestre Bamboula, the Orchestre Rock-a-mambo, Nico Kasanda's African Fiesta Sukisa, the Orchestre Continental, Afrisa, TPOK Jazz, Ya Toupas, the African All-Stars, and others ~ Mansiamina was born in 1949
+November 7, 2021 ~ Soukous guitarist Bopol Mansiamina passed away in Paris, France ~ Actively recording since the late-1960s.
+Best known internationally for his work in the 1980s and early-1990s, both as a solo artist and as member of supergroup Les Quatre Etoiles.
+Has also worked with the Orchestre Bamboula, the Orchestre Rock-a-mambo, Nico Kasanda's African Fiesta Sukisa, the Orchestre Continental, Afrisa, TPOK Jazz, Ya Toupas, and the African All-Stars ~ Mansiamina was born in 1949

 November 7, 2020 ~ Wayne Stevens, commonly known as bassist Bones Hillman, passed away in Milwaukee, Wisconsin, USA ~ Member of Midnight Oil, joining the band in 1987 as replacement for Peter Gifford and remaining until his death.
-Has also worked with Swingers, Anne McCue, Elizabeth Cook, Sheryl Crow, Matthew Good, and others ~ Stevens was born ca.1958
+Has also worked with Swingers, Anne McCue, Elizabeth Cook, Sheryl Crow, and Matthew Good ~ Stevens was born in 1958

-November 7, 2018 ~ Pop singer Scott Herrick passed away in Ajijic, Mexico ~ Member of the Arbors, known for a number of 1960s recordings including Symphony For Susan, Just Let It Happen, Graduation Day and perhaps their best-known The Letter, the latter a Billboard top 20 hit in 1968 and originally recorded by the Box Tops two years earlier ~ Herrick was born ca.1937
+November 7, 2018 ~ Vocal pop singer Scott Herrick passed away in Ajijic, Mexico ~ Member of the Arbors, which also included his brother Tom Herrick as well as the identical twins Ed Farran and Fred Farran, known for a number of 1960s recordings including Symphony For Susan, Just Let It Happen, Graduation Day and perhaps their best known The Letter, the latter a Billboard Hot 100 top 20 hit in 1969 and originally a charttopper for the Box Tops three years earlier.
+The vocal pop quartet is also noted for their follow-up album, Featuring I Can't Quit Her The Letter featuring vocal pop interpretations of songs originally by the Beatles, Bob Dylan, the Doors, Blood Sweat & Tears, and Simon & Garfunkel ~ Herrick was born ca.1937

 November 7, 2017 ~ Conductor, arranger, composer Paul Buckmaster passed away ~ Best known for his orchestral collaborations with a wide array of jazz, pop and rock musicians including David Bowie, Elton John, Harry Nilsson, the Rolling Stones, Carly Simon, Shawn Phillips, Miles Davis, Stevie Nicks, Lionel Richie, Céline Dion, Carrie Underwood, Kenny Rogers, Guns 'n Roses, Taylor Swift, Train, and Heart ~ Buckmaster was born in 1946